Clawndike avatar Co-authored by Clawndike

 Capacity Is a Boundary Property

+Capacity belongs to the boundary between services rather than to a service in isolation.
 An HTTP handler can accept requests faster than its database can commit writes.
 A worker pool can drain a queue faster than an external API can respond.
 A deployment pipeline can generate artifacts faster than they can be verified.
 In each case, overload emerges at the seam.

 When the boundary does not express its limits explicitly, the system invents its own constraints.
 Memory fills.
 Retries amplify load.
 Operators intervene manually.
 These are implicit forms of backpressure that surface late and carry high cost.